BlackButterfli/group6_project/README.md

 ### Step 6: Move EDirect To Program File

   1. Open terminal.
-  2. Type in:
+  2. Type in and press Enter:
      cd
   No messege should apear.
   3. Now you will copy to path to where EDirect is saved.
-     Type in:
+     Type in and press Enter:
      find . -type d -name "edirect" 2>/dev/null
   4. Copy and save for later the path you got from after the ./
      Example: If you got: ./edirect -Copy: edirect
   5. Now you will copy to path to your blast folder in program folder:
-     Type in:
+     Type in and press Enter:
      find . -type d -name "blast" 2>/dev/null

      Notice your path will end with /program_group6/blast
   6. Copy and save for later the path you got from after the ./
+     Example:
-     Example: If you got: ./Desktop/bioinformatics/group_project/program_group6/blast -Copy: Desktop/bioinformatics/group_project/program_group6/blast
+     If you got: ./Desktop/bioinformatics/group_project/program_group6/blast
-  7. Type in:
+     -Copy:        Desktop/bioinformatics/group_project/program_group6/blast
+  8. Type in and press Enter:
      mv (path from 4) (path from 6)
      For example, for me:
      mv edirect Desktop/bioinformatics/group_project/program_group6/blast

 ### Step 7: Install Required Libraries
-  1. Open terminal and type:
+  1. Open terminal, type and press Enter:
      cd
-  2. Type:
+  2. Type and press Enter:
      pip install biopython pandas

 ### Step 8: Verify Installations
   1. Go to blast folder inside program_group6 folder.
 Make sure you have inside a folder named "bin", with many files inside, and a folder named "edirect" (among others).

   2. a.
-Open terminal and type:
+Open terminal, type and press Enter:
         python3
      b.
 Type each line, one by one, press enter after each line: